-As far as cryptocurrency is concerned, Ethereum (ETH) is unique.
+As far as cryptocurrency is concerned, Ethereum (ETH) is unique and trading Ethereum is definitely worth in 2023.
 Whereas its main competitors – Bitcoin and Dogecoin – are primarily known as a digital currency, ETH goes beyond that; applications can be built and run on the Ethereum blockchain network.
 Its ambitions rely more on its smart contract capabilities, rather than its coin.
 Although, admittedly, its coin is what drives the network.

 Another thing which creates a clear distinction between Bitcoin and Ethereum is the fact that its founders are prominent figures in the public-eye.
 There is no mystical figure like Satoshi Nakamoto standing in silhouette behind the coin.
 Instead, Vitalik Buterin, Gavin Wood, Amir Chetrit, Jeffrey Wilcke, Mihai Alisie, Charles Hoskinson, Anthony Di Iorio, and Joseph Lubin are often seen talking openly to the media about their Ethereum or other projects.